jenn-db/Python-Mini-Projects/README.md

 ## Project 2 - Webscraping a table from Wikipedia

-I used BeautifulSoup and requests to webscrape the 4th table [in this wikipedia page](https://en.wikipedia.org/wiki/Comparison_of_operating_systems#Commands).
+I used BeautifulSoup and requests to webscrape the 4th table [from this wikipedia page](https://en.wikipedia.org/wiki/Comparison_of_operating_systems#Commands).